Abutalib-Zarban/csrf-payload-generator/README.md

 ```

- 3 - Run the script with a Burp Suite HTTP request file:
+ 3 - Run the script with a  HTTP request file:

 ```
 python3 csrf_generator.py request.txt

 ```

+4- Select the desired CSRF payload method:

+1: iframe
+2: fetch
+3: onerror
+4: form
+5: All methods
+View the output in the csrf_payloads.html file.

+* Requirements
+    - Python 3.x: The script is written in Python and requires Python 3.x.